The overlooked productivity hack that will improve your work-life balance

 So if you want to achieve flexibility in your workday, you need to remember three things.
 Track the actions, measure the timings, and schedule the week.
 That’s all you need.

-If you like the article, consider subscribing to my newsletter, starting soon.
+If you liked the article, consider subscribing to my newsletter.